A Fluid Generalization of Membranes: Introduction.

 \section{Introduction.}

 \lb{intro} There are three main types of dynamical system which have a lagrangian formulation: fields theories, extended objects, and fluids.
-Some other systems which have lagrangian formulation include relative motion systems \cite{mdrrm}.
+Some other systems which have lagrangian formulation include relative motion systems \cite{mdr42}.
 Various relationships have been found between string theories and field theories \cite{GSW}p.26-27, also various string theories can be written as field theories \cite{tseytlin}.
-Some relationships are known between extended objects and fluids \cite{j1}\cite{hoppe}\cite{GHY}, these seem to be of the form of extended objects producing fluids.
-In the present work it is fluids which are the more general object and the fluids reduce to extended objects.
+Some relationships are known between extended objects and fluids \cite{AS,j1,hoppe,GHY,GS}, these seem to be of the form of extended objects producing fluids.
+In the present work it is fluids which are the more general object which reduce to extended objects.
 A generalization of string theory called M-theory is currently being sought, whether there is any relationship between this hypothetical generalization and fluids remains to be seen.
 The prospect of generalizing the lagrangian theory of fluids rests on the observations that a perfect fluid spacetime stress can be reduced to that of a congruence of point particles.
-It seems that imperfect fluids do not often have a lagrangian description, in particular heat conduction and anisotropic stress do not seem to be derivable from a lagrangian.
-The lagrangian theory of fluids involves all three of: relativity, quantum theory and thermodynamics, although there ahse not yet been any connection established with quantum field theory on curved spacetime \cite{BD} where this is also the case.
+It seems that imperfect fluids do not often have a lagrangian description, in particular heat conduction and anisotropic stress do not seem to be derivable from a lagrangian \cite{mdr0910}.
+The lagrangian theory of fluids involves all three of: relativity, quantum theory and thermodynamics, although there has not yet been any connection established with quantum field theory on curved spacetime \cite{BD} which also involves all three.